Last Updated: 30 November 2023

 Handing out flyers is a great way to do just this.
 You can both encourage your neighbors to plant flowers and also to not use pesticides through these flyers.
 Be specific, letting them know that they just need to avoid these chemicals while their plants are flowering.

-As you can see, urban beekeeping involves lots of planning, consideration and hard work to pull off successfully.
+As you can see, urban beekeeping involves lots of planning, consideration, and hard work to pull off successfully.
 But if you follow the tips above, you’ll be helping the world to become a better place!
+Urban beekeeping is really taking off, all over the world, with our friends at afrenchcollection showing that businesses, hotels, restaurants, and tourist locations are adopting this, in the hope to look after bees and inspire others to do so.

 Just remember to give your bees plenty of space and water, and to consider your neighbors’ feelings and needs at all times.
 And, of course, to share your delicious honey!